Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: odd-extremal case

-\begin{proof} The proofs of~(a),~(b) and~(c) are identical to those of Proposition~\ref{clm:goodvpt} with the words `odd' and `even' interchanged, the proofs of~(d) and~(e) are similarly identical to those of Proposition~\ref{clm:types}(a) and~(b).
-For~(f), observe that any vertex which is $(\beta_1, \beta_2)$-bad is contained in at least $(\frac{1}{2} - c - \beta_1)n$-many $\beta_2$-bad pairs, each of which is contained in fewer than $\beta_2 \binom{n}{2}$ odd edges of $H$.
+\begin{proof} The proofs of~(a) and~(b) are identical to those of Proposition~\ref{clm:goodvpt} with the words `odd' and `even' interchanged, the proofs of~(c) and~(d) are similarly identical to those of Proposition~\ref{clm:types}(a) and~(b).
+For~(e), observe that any vertex which is $(\beta_1, \beta_2)$-bad is contained in at least $(\frac{1}{2} - c - \beta_1)n$-many $\beta_2$-bad pairs, each of which is contained in fewer than $\beta_2 \binom{n}{2}$ odd edges of $H$.
 Since any pair is contained in at least $(\frac{1}{2}-2\eps)\binom{n}{2}$ edges of $H$, and $H$ has at most $c\binom{n}{4}$ even edges, as $\{A, B\}$ is $c$-odd-extremal, it follows that the number of $(\beta_1, \beta_2)$-bad vertices is at most